nasa-gibs/onearth/src/modules/gc_service/README.md

 `tms_defs_file` (required) -- The path to a Tile Matrix Set definition XML file.
 One is included with this package (`tilematrixsets.xml`).

-`gc_header_file` (required for WMTS GC service) -- the GC service generates all the of the layer information dynamically (basically, everything outside of `<Contents>`), but you'll need to provide a header with everything else.
-An example file is included in `conf/`

-`gts_header_file` (required for TWMS GTS service) -- the GTS service generates all the of the layer information dynamically, but you'll need to provide a header with everything else.
-An example file is included in `conf/`.

-`twms_gc_header_file` (required for TWMS GC service) -- the TWMS GC service generates all the of the layer information dynamically, but you'll need to provide a header with everything else.
-An example file is included in `conf/`.

 `layer_config_source` (required) -- This can be a path either to a single layer configuration YAML file, or a directory containing multiple layer config files.
 In the case of a directory, the tool will parse all files in that directory with